rustyqt/zilgraph/doc/README.md

 # Zilgraph - Legacy Architecture

-This first implementation of Zilgraph is a result of the XSGD hackathon.
-The architecture was designed in a rush for the Hackathon.
+This is the first implementation of Zilgraph and a result of the XSGD hackathon.

+The architecture was designed in a rush and has its flaws.

 ![Zilgraph Legacy](drawio/Zilgraph-Legacy.png)